data-science-extensions/data-science-extensions/docs/guides/querying-data/index.md

     # Third Party Imports
     import numpy as np
-    from plotly import express as px, graph_objects as go from pyspark.sql import (
+    from plotly import express as px, io as pio, graph_objects as go from pyspark.sql import (
         DataFrame as psDataFrame,
         SparkSession,